 Although important areas within the global derivatives regulatory framework have been finalised in recent years, additional changes are expected.
-For example, in November 2018, the CFTC proposed revisions to the rules governing swap execution facilities.
-As the derivatives regulatory framework evolves Morgan Stanley expects to continue to face, increased costs and regulatory oversight.
+As the framework evolves Morgan Stanley expects to continue to face, increased costs and regulatory oversight.
 Complying with the registration and other regulatory requirements has required, and is expected to require in the future, systems and other changes.
 Compliance with Swaps-related regulatory capital requirements may also require Morgan Stanley to devote more capital to its Swaps business.

-Morgan Stanley's Institutional Securities and Wealth Management business segment activities are also regulated in jurisdictions outside the U.S.
+Morgan Stanley's Institutional Securities and Wealth Management business activities are also regulated in jurisdictions outside the U.S.

 Investment Management.
 Many of the subsidiaries engaged in Morgan Stanley's asset management activities are registered as investment advisers with the SEC.
 Many aspects of Morgan Stanley's asset management activities are also subject to federal and state laws and regulations primarily intended to benefit the investor or client.
 These laws and regulations generally grant supervisory agencies and bodies broad administrative powers, including the power to limit or restrict Morgan Stanley from carrying on its asset management activities in the event that Morgan Stanley fails to comply with such laws and regulations.
-Sanctions that may be imposed for such failure include the suspension of individual employees, limitations on Morgan Stanley engaging in various asset management activities for specified periods of time or specified types of clients, the revocation of registrations, other censures and significant fines.
+Sanctions that may be imposed for such failure include the suspension of individual employees, limitations on our engaging in various asset management activities for specified periods of time or specified types of clients, the revocation of registrations, other censures and significant fines.
 In order to facilitate Morgan Stanley's asset management business, a U.S. broker-dealer subsidiary of Morgan Stanley, Morgan Stanley Distribution, Inc., acts as distributor to the Morgan Stanley mutual funds and as placement agent to certain private investment funds managed by Morgan Stanley's Investment Management business segment.